MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-dev-overview.md

 ## Compiling and deploying
 Extensions are compiled as .app package files.
 The .app package file can be deployed to the Dynamics 365 for Financials server.
 A .app package contains the various artifacts that deliver the new functionality to the [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] deployment as well as a manifest that specifies the name, publisher, version, and other attributes of the extension.

+## Submitting your app
+When development of your app is done, you must check that your app meets the requirements before you submit the app for validation and eventually submission to AppSource.
+For more information, see [Checklist for Submitting Your App](devenv-checklist-submission.md).

 ## See Also
 [Getting Started](devenv-get-started.md)